Heimdall-SBOM/heimdall/docs/heimdall_users_guide.md

 ### What is Heimdall?
 **Heimdall** is an open-source SBOM generator designed for C/C++ projects.
 It can extract metadata from binaries, libraries, and source code, and generate SBOMs in both SPDX and CycloneDX formats.
 Heimdall supports integration as a linker plugin (LLD/Gold), as a library, or as a standalone tool.

+### LLD Plugin
+The **LLD Plugin** integrates with LLVM's LLD linker to generate SBOMs during the linking process.

+**Benefits:**
+- **Cross-platform support**: Works on Linux, macOS, and Windows
+- **Fast linking**: LLD is significantly faster than traditional linkers
+- **Modern toolchain**: Part of the LLVM ecosystem with active development
+- **DWARF support**: Excellent debug information extraction capabilities
+- **Plugin architecture**: Clean integration with LLD's plugin system

+**Limitations:**
+- **LLVM dependency**: Requires LLVM/LLD to be installed
+- **Learning curve**: Different command-line syntax from traditional linkers
+- **Ecosystem integration**: May require adjustments to existing build systems

+**Best for:** Modern C++ projects, cross-platform development, projects already using LLVM toolchain.

+### Gold Plugin
+The **Gold Plugin** integrates with GNU Gold linker to generate SBOMs during the linking process.

+**Benefits:**
+- **Linux native**: Designed specifically for Linux ELF binaries
+- **Mature ecosystem**: Well-established in Linux development
+- **Performance**: Optimized for Linux systems
+- **BFD support**: Full Binary File Descriptor library integration
+- **Traditional workflow**: Familiar to Linux developers

+**Limitations:**
+- **Linux only**: Not available on macOS or Windows
+- **ELF format only**: Limited to Linux binary formats
+- **GNU dependency**: Requires GNU binutils and BFD libraries

+**Best for:** Linux-only projects, traditional Linux development workflows, projects requiring BFD features.

+### Choosing Between Plugins

+**Use LLD Plugin if:**
+- You need cross-platform support (Linux, macOS, Windows)
+- You're already using LLVM toolchain
+- You want the fastest linking performance
+- You need advanced DWARF debug information extraction

+**Use Gold Plugin if:**
+- You're developing Linux-only applications
+- You prefer traditional GNU toolchain
+- You need BFD library features
+- You want maximum compatibility with existing Linux build systems

+**Use Both if:**
+- You're developing cross-platform software
+- You want to compare SBOM generation between linkers
+- You need to support different build environments

 ---

 ## Getting Heimdall